 Baptized Catholics who are receiving Holy Communion on a weekly basis and need only the Sacrament of Confirmation should participate in the Adult Confirmation Sessions.
 Download the Adult Confirmation Registration below.
-Our Session are on the first and third Sundays, from 9:45 AM – 11 AM in Meeting Room C.2016-2017 Adult Confirmation Registration
+Our Session are on the first and third Sundays, starting in the Fall.2017-2018 Adult Fath Formation Registration

 To learn more about the complete initiation process for those who are not baptized, click below.